pawijaw/POLARIS_GEM_e2/README.md

-# This is a fork of the original reopsitory
+# This is a fork of the original repository
 This repository contains changes needed to suppot [POLARIS_GEM_e2_manager](https://github.com/pawijaw/POLARIS_GEM_e2_manager)